foxglove/mcap/docs/specification/README.md

 A Chunk contains a batch of Schema, Channel, and Message records.
 The batch of records contained in a chunk may be compressed or uncompressed.

-All messages in the chunk must reference channels recorded earlier in the file (in a previous chunk or earlier in the current chunk).
+All messages in the chunk must reference channels recorded earlier in the file (in a previous chunk, earlier in the current chunk, or earlier in the data section).

 | Bytes | Name | Type | Description |
 | --- | --- | --- | --- |